marc-hg/my-portainer-npm/README.md

 you probably also want to change the volumes of docker-compose

 note: Sorry if this readme looks so sketchy.
-I made this repo mostly for myself so I dont forget this conf
+I made this repo mostly for myself so I dont forget this conf.
+I might make a video tutorial at some point if someone is interested and requests it